nick-ng/poe-map-team/README.md

 - 2.0 Icicle Mine (2, Icicle Mine of Fanning, Icicle Mine of Sabotage)
 - 2.0 Incinerate (2, Incinerate of Venting, Incinerate of Expanse)
 - 2.0 Kinetic Blast (1, Kinetic Blast of Clustering)
-- 2.0 Lightning Tendrils (2, Lightning Tendrils of Escalation, Lightning Tendrils of Eccentricity)
 - 2.0 Purifying Flame (1, Purifying Flame of Revelations)
 - 2.0 Pyroclast Mine (1, Pyroclast Mine of Sabotage)
 - 2.0 Raise Zombie (2, Raise Zombie of Slamming, Raise Zombie of Falling)